Best 2025 Advent Bible Reading Plan with Free Printables

 About the Author

-Donna is a sought-after author, speaker, and Bible teacher.
-Her path from being unchurched to becoming passionate about sharing Jesus was not easy.
-Read her God-breathed journey: “From Unchurched to Becoming a Multi-Published Author and Sought-After Speaker.”
-If you want to send Donna a quick message, then visit her here.
+Donna is an award-winning author, Bible teacher, and sought-after speaker.
+Her path from unchurched to becoming passionate about sharing Jesus was difficult.
+Read about her God-breathed journey: “From Unchurched to Becoming a Multi-Published Author and Sought-After Speaker.”
+If you want to send Donna a quick message, visit her here.

 {Some of these links are affiliate links.
-This means if you make a purchase through that link, the ministry may receive a small commission at no extra cost to you.
-Thank you for your support!}
+If you purchase through that link, the ministry may receive a small commission at no extra cost to you.}